 So, what does that look like in your portfolio?

 Asset Allocation is basically about stocks vs. bonds.
 You can identify your risk by measuring the percentage of stocks versus the percentage of bonds in your investments.
 Stocks and stock funds are riskier and therefore more volatile than bonds and bond funds.
 If you hold investments made up completely of bonds and bond funds they’ll fluctuate less than if you hold investments made up completely of stocks and stock funds.

-So what does that mean for you?
 As a general statement, bonds are safer investments than stocks and therefore, have lower average returns.
 Consider how risky you’re willing to be, what your goals are and how how long you plan to invest before you make any fast moves.

 1. We think that’s all there is to understanding asset allocation.
 If you’d like to read more, here is a good resource from Vanguard.

 2. Check your overall investment allocation to determine how much you have in stocks/stock funds and how much you have in bonds/bond funds.